Kalam cosmological argument: Neo-Lorentzian relativity

 Craig has defended the A-theory against objections from J. M. E. McTaggart and hybrid A–B theorists.
 He refers to the neo‐Lorentzian interpretation of the Special Theory of Relativity, which he contends has become tenable in light of recent findings in quantum mechanics concerning Bell's theorem.
 Similar to Einstein's original interpretation, the Lorentzian view describes a 3-dimensional universe existing through time, with objects in motion demonstrating time dilation and length contraction.
 However, these relativistic distortions occur relative to a privileged rest frame (an absolute frame of reference for the universe) rather than relative to each observer.

-He writes that the Lorentzian interpretation, in postulating an absolute space and absolute time, resolves the fragmentation of reality that characterises Einsteinian relativity, in which observers in relative motion occupy different spaces and times.
+The neo-Lorentzian privileged frame, or preferred frame, is characterised as an all-encompassing substrate, or ether, that preserves a single, metaphysically privileged space (absolute space) and timeline (absolute time and absolute simultaneity) for the universe and its contents.
+Craig writes that this foundational framework of absolute space and absolute time resolves the fragmentation of reality that characterises Einsteinian relativity, in which observers in relative motion occupy different spaces and times.
 Importantly, Lorentz's view of time as dynamic, and distinct from space, renders it compatible with the A-theory conception of a tensed universe.

 Philosopher Yuri Balashov asserts that both consensus and evidence support Minkowski's interpretation of relativity, which posits a 4D geometric universe inhabited by objects extended in time as well as space.
 In spurning the notion of a 3D universe existing in time, Minkowskian relativity rejects the A-theory, correlating instead with the B-theory conception of a tenseless spacetime.
 Balashov remarks:

-"Despite the fact that presentism has the firm backing of common sense and eternalism revolts against it, eternalism is widely regarded as almost the default view in contemporary debates, and presentism as a highly problematic view."
+Despite the fact that presentism has the firm backing of common sense and eternalism revolts against it, eternalism is widely regarded as almost the default view in contemporary debates, and presentism as a highly problematic view.

-Craig suggests that Balashov underestimates the challenge to Minkowskian relativity posed by recent findings.
-He criticises Balashov for adopting a verificationist methodology that ignores important metaphysical and theological arguments underpinning the A-theory, affirming that correct interpretation of Special Relativity is not merely a physical, but also a metaphysical question.
+Craig suggests that Balashov underestimates the challenge to Minkowskian relativity presented by recent findings.
+He criticises Balashov for adopting a verificationist method that overlooks important metaphysical and theological foundations for the A-theory, declaring that correct interpretation of Special Relativity involves not merely scientific, but also metaphysical, inquiry.